kamamenszu/winston_logger/README.md

 * **Scenario:** User should be able to upload more then one evidence with various Evidence type || **Line:** `14`

 **Message page**
+These tests describe how Passenger sends message to Administrator and attachs documents.
+They check if Administrator sees the same message which Passenger sent to him.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/complaint/messages/1-sending-message.feature:<Line>